Where you'll find more than black and white in Siena

 The ceiling itself offers another impressive view with its main rectangle and half voltas painted in blue, red and gold with grotesque designs.
 The family stem is obviously at the center - take a look, if you search for the half moon symbols across the room and in the frescoes you'll start seeing them everywhere!

 In the middle of the room, take a few moments to admire the beautiful copy of The Three Graces from Roman times, based on the more ancient original that dates back to the Hellenistic period (4th-2th century BC)!

 Info on Tickets

 You can buy your tickets ahead of time through the OPA Call Center.
-Operators are available in all languages to help you book your tickets, even just one day before your visit - they'll be able to help you choose the best tickets for your visit to Siena!
+Operators are available in all languages to help you book your tickets, even just one day before your visit and can help you choose the best tickets for your visit to Siena.

 A great deal is to buy the OPA Si Pass, an all-inclusive ticket valid for 3 days that allows access to the Cathedral and the Piccolomini Library, the Museo dell'Opera, Baptistery, Crypt, Oratory of San Bernardino and Diocesan Museum of Sacred Art.

 You can buy the OPA Si Pass directly online through our partner Italy-Tickets.com right now by checking your date below!
 If you prefer to just book the Duomo and Piccolomini Library ticket, you can buy the ticket here.